MatthewDaws/AccessibleLaTeX/make4ht.md

 (On Windows, using MikTeX, I had to install some additional packages, which happens automatically, if slowly.)
 We should find `main.htm`.
 Open this is a web browser, and you should see the expected output.
 Right click on the displayed formula to see the MathJax context menu.

-- You can see the [HTML output here](https://matthewdaws.github.io/AccessibleLaTeX/make4ht%20project%201/main.hhm).
+- You can see the [HTML output here](https://matthewdaws.github.io/AccessibleLaTeX/make4ht%20project%201/main.htm).
 - The _bad news_: On testing with ChromeVox, the mathematics is not really read at all.
 More on this later.

 ## More complicated example

 Here we use a (very old, stalled, partly complete) research paper of mine as an example.
 The LaTeX is standard, but complicated.
-There are theorem environments, custom commands etc.
+There are theorem environments, custom commands etc.  We run the same command to `make4ht`.
+[View the HTML output here](https://matthewdaws.github.io/AccessibleLaTeX/make4ht%20project%202/main.htm).

+- It works!
+- The output is a single file.
+It is immediately clear that my custom macros are not being picked up by MathJax.
+- The footnotes are bizarrely placed as entirely separate HTML files
+- Theorems are so forth look correct.